zchee/golang-wiki/PortingPolicy.md

 # First class ports

 Some ports are considered "first class".
-The distinction is mostly about releases and distribution.
+The distinction is mostly about releases.

 A first class port has these properties:

   * Broken builds block releases
     * All contributors are effectively responsible for these ports (You break it, you fix it, or find someone who can.)
-  * Official binaries are provided
     * Requires Google's Go team to own the builder machine
   * Installation is documented at https://go.dev/doc/install

-Graduating a port to "first class" is at the discretion of the Go team at Google.
+Graduating a port to "first class" is at the discretion of the Go team at Google, and requires an accepted proposal.

 The current first class ports are: